Aims & Objectives

-The two most usually mentioned in this regard are liquidity and psychology.
 John Greenwood teaches the unit on liquidity.
-John explores the mechanisms through which money affects financial markets and focus on how, in understanding liquidity trades, one’s understanding of financial markets is enhanced.
+John explores the mechanisms through which money affects financial markets and focuses on how, in understanding liquidity trades, one’s understanding of financial markets is enhanced.

 Russell Napier concludes the formal teaching with a lecture on how the key forces driving the mean reversion of equity valuations interact.